Columbian mammoth: Dentition

 Columbian mammoths had very long tusks (modified incisor teeth), which were more curved than those of modern elephants.
 Their tusks are among the largest recorded in proboscideans, with some reaching over 4 m in length and 200 kg in weight, with some historical reports of tusks up to 4.88–5.1 m long and masses of around 230–250 kg.
+The overall length of the tusk, which was donated to the American Museum of Natural History in New York City in 1934 and has only its front end missing, is conservatively estimated to be over 4.9 m.
 Columbian mammoth tusks were usually not much larger than those of woolly mammoths, which reached 4.2 m.
 The tusks of females were much smaller and thinner.
 About a quarter of the tusks' length was inside the sockets; they grew spirally in opposite directions from the base, curving until the tips pointed towards each other, and sometimes crossed.
 Most of their weight would have been close to the skull, with less torque than straight tusks would have generated.
 The tusks were usually asymmetrical, with considerable variation; some tusks curved down, instead of outwards, or were shorter due to breakage.
 Columbian mammoth tusks were generally less twisted than those of woolly mammoths.
 At six months of age, calves developed milk tusks a few cms long, which were replaced by permanent tusks a year later.
 Annual tusk growth of 2.5–15 cm continued throughout life, slowing as the animal reached adulthood.

 Columbian mammoths had four functional molar teeth at a time, two in the upper jaw and two in the lower.
 A mammoth's molars were replaced five times over the animal's lifetime, with a total of six succeeding molars on each half of the jaws.
 About 23 cm of the crown was within the jaw, and 2.5 cm was above.
 The teeth had separated ridges (lamellae) of enamel, which were covered in "prisms" directed towards the chewing surface.
 Wear-resistant, they were held together with cementum and dentin.
 The crowns of the lower jaw were pushed forward and up as they wore down, comparable to a conveyor belt.
 The first molars were about the size of those of a human, 1.3 cm; the third ones were 15 cm long, and the sixth ones were about 30 cm long and weighed 1.8 kg.
 With each replacement, the molars grew larger and gained more ridges; the number of plates varied between individuals.
 There was typically 18-21 ridges on each third molar, similar to those of M. trogontherii, but less than the 24-28 typical of woolly mammoths.
 Growing 18 cm of ridge took about 10.6 years.